From Words to Sales: Overcoming the Challenges of Crafting Effective Generative AI Prompts

 Ask AI what it needs

 You can use the same strategy to tune a conversational AI for sales or marketing tasks.
-Or if you have a list of common objections and standard answers (i.e. an FAQ), you can feed your FAQ into a generative AI sales tool like AiSDR and it will refer to the answers you gave if a lead makes one of the objections.
+Or if you have a list of common objections and standard answers (such as an FAQ), you can feed your FAQ into a generative AI sales tool like AiSDR and it will refer to the answers you gave if a lead makes one of the objections.

 Ultimately, as long as you’re clear about your main goal, AI will find the right information for you.